24 Best Things to Do in Taveuni© FijiPocketGuide.com

 Immerse yourself in nature on the wonderful island of Taveuni.
 Known as the “Garden Island”, Taveuni contains a pre-historic jungle with palms, giant ferns and tropical flowers attracting colourful birdlife.
 Offshore, the gardens continue in the form of colourful coral gardens known as the Rainbow Reef.
 Out on the water or on land, you will find yourself connecting with nature when visiting Taveuni.
 So when you are planning your time in paradise, make sure to add some of our things to do in Taveuni to your bucket list!

-For more advice on visiting Taveuni, check out our Complete Guide to Taveuni, as well as the 10 Best Resorts in Taveuni.
+For more advice on visiting Taveuni, check out our Complete Guide to Taveuni, as well as the 20 Best Resorts on Taveuni.

 After being extremely overfished, the Waitabu Marine Park was established as a marine park in 1998 by the local villages.
 Fishing here is now forbidden meaning that the underwater world in this area thrives once again making it a paradise for snorkellers.
 Explore the vibrant soft coral reefs and swim among a huge population of varied tropical fish.
 The local village here offers snorkelling and cultural experience tours.
 Find out more in the 10 Free & Cheap Things to Do on Taveuni.

-Location: Waitabu, 17.5km south of Matei along the east coast road.
-Be sure to get in contact with the Waitabu visitor centre before you arrive (6798201999) so you don’t have to wait around for someone to find you.
+Location: Waitabu, 17.5 km (11 mi) south of Matei along the east coast road.
+Be sure to contact the Waitabu visitor centre before you arrive (6798201999), so you don’t have to wait around for someone to find you.

 Taveuni is one of the Fiji islands where you’ll want to spend just as much time on land as in the water.
 One of those reasons is the beautiful Lake Tagimoucia.
 The old volcanic crater became a lake after the volcanoes of Somosomo became dormant.
-Today, the endemic Tagimoucia vine flower, Fiji’s national flower, can be found high up in the canopy in the forest surroundings.
-You’ll need to hire a guide to embark on this day-long hike.
-Check out more walks in the 9 Best Walks in Taveuni.
+Today, the endemic tagimoucia vine flower, Fiji’s national flower, can be found high up in the canopy in the forest surroundings.
+You’ll need to hire a guide to embark on this day-long hike, which is an extension of the Des Voeux Peak Trail (see above).
+Check out more walks in the 10 Best Walks on Taveuni.

 4. Watch the Vuna Blowholes